-Two kinds of numeric models were examined - two dimensional and three dimensional, and a good match was obtained between them.
-This match enables one to use the two dimensional model for a fast computation of the stresses - which are rather a good approximation to the results that would have been received using the three dimensional, more accurate model.
+Two kinds of numeric models were examined, two dimensional and three dimensional, and a good match was obtained between them.
+This match enables us to compute the stresses using the two dimensional model, which is simpler and much faster in computing the results as compared to the three dimensional model.
+Finally, use was made of the two dimensional model for examining additional stents, e.g. those with periodic structures that were inserted into arteries, where their geometry and radial stiffness were known.

 From the results obtained it was possible to conclude that: For arteries with small diameters - larger stresses are obtained relative to the case of arteries with larger cross section (for identical blocking and radial mismatch).
-A similar phenomenon was reported by Brand et al. [9, 11] wherein they treated different stents.
+A similar phenomenon was reported by Brand et al. [8, 9] wherein they treated different stents.
 The results we obtained can be applied by the designers of stent as well as by medical personnel for choosing the most suitable stent for a specific patient.
-Future research should include analytical/numerical derivation of DF for other stent types and investigation of the influence of plaque geometry and mechanical properties on the DF.
+Future research should use the match that was found in order to obtain results for the Potential Damage Factor in the case of asymmetric artery stenosis.